-Man's 'miracle' survival in 4WD tragedy
+Man's 'miracle' survival after 4WD was swept off flooded river crossing

 She often saw people attempting to cross the ford when it was too high with a "she'll be right" attitude.

-It happened "all the time" and it was frustrating to see it happen every there was heavy rain.
+It happened "all the time" and it was frustrating to see it happen every time there was heavy rain.

 "They just don't have any respect for the rain."